uchicago-dsi/good-food-purchasing/README.md

 The name normalization process is time-consuming and error-prone, so we have trained a language model to perform a first-pass of name normalization.

 This repo contains:
-- A data cleaning pipeline to clean CGFP's (Center for Good Food Purchasing) historical labeled data for use in training a text classifier to perform their name normalization task
+- A data cleaning pipeline to clean CGFP's (Center for Good Food Purchasing) historical labeled data for use in training a text classifier to perform their name normalization task. **This is designed to be done on the DSI GPU Cluster**
-- A training pipeline to train a text classifier to perform the name normalization task
+- A training pipeline to train a text classifier to perform the name normalization task. **This is to be run locally.**

 ## Pipeline